Digital Marketing Agency | SEO, Paid Social & PPC

 Strategies for Optimizing App Install Campaign Performance

-There have been several cases where the Google Play source has overestimated initial downloads attributed to campaigns.
-This may occur due to reattributions or instances where a user initially downloaded, uninstalled the app, and later reinstalled it.
+There have been several instances where the Google Play source overestimates an initial download attributed to campaigns due to reattributions or cases where a user downloaded, uninstalled the app once, and later installed it again.

-Events like the ‘first open’ recorded by Firebase or other third-party app sources are often more dependable and reflective of actual user interactions.
-Essentially, they measure unique users, as a ‘first open’ event occurs only once for each user.
+Events like the ‘first open’, recorded through Firebase or other third-party app sources, are usually more accurate and indicative of true user activity.
+In other words, they measure unique users, since there is only one ‘first open’ event per user.

 How To Optimize Your PPC Performance